Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ```

-### PowerSploit

-PowerSploit is a collection of PowerShell scripts designed to perform various tasks during the post-exploitation phase.
-It is used after initial access to a target machine to run malicious code, escalate privilege, extract passwords...

-PowerSploit uses PowerShell that is installed by default on every Windows machine.
-It has various modules, like `Invoke-Mimikatz` to dump passwords from memory, or `Invoke-MS16-032` to exploit vulnerabilities to escalate privileges.

-PowerSploit is no longer supported by its developers, so it is rarely used in real-life penetration testing.

 ### BeEF (Browser Exploitation Framework)

 BeEF is an open-source penetration testing tool focusing on the exploitation of web browsers.